lgessler/wdp/README.rst

 What should I do if my language doesn't have a code?
 ----------------------------------------------------
+A new one can easily be created, but you will need to consult with an expert.
 Contact Aryaman Arora (aa2190@georgetown.edu) or a Wiktionary admin.